scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 ## Mission command

-If understanding complex human systems is the foundation of modern leadership then [mission command](https://en.wikipedia.org/wiki/Mission_command) is the framework for actually leading.
-Mission command is a way of providing leadership in situations where leaders can never have total information and don't have the capacity to make all important decisions without slowing down their entire organisation to their own pace.
-Organisations that exercise leadership through mission command build strong teams with mutual trust and set missions with clear intent, creating a shared understanding.
-This enables disciplined initiative that allows people and teams to respond to change and to each other, and to make informed decisions as needed.
-This is in contrast to the old hierarchies exmplified in command and control organisations.
-Command and control can work when you have high confidence in the problem you're solving, high confidence in the solution, strong product/market fit, and negligibly changes in conditions.
-I have seen it work for short amounts of time in small organisations with a single product and a small team but this is rare.
+[Mission command](https://en.wikipedia.org/wiki/Mission_command)  is the framework for actually leading within a complex organisation.
+Mission command allows leadership in situations where leaders can never have total information.
+And don't have the capacity to make all decisions for their organisation.
+Organisations that exercise leadership through mission command build  strong teams with mutual trust.
+They set missions with clear intent,  creating a shared understanding.
+They encourage disciplined initiative.
+This allows people and teams to respond to change and  to make informed decisions.

+Mission command contrasts with command and control.
+Command and  control can work when you have high confidence in the problem you're  solving and high confidence in your solution.
+It requires strong product/market fit and negligible changes in conditions.
+I have seen it work for short amounts  of time in small organisations but this is rare.

-Mission command was developed in the military and so I've looked to the insights of military professionals to help me better understand it.
+Mission command was developed in the military.
+I've looked to  the insights of military professionals to help me better understand it.
 I  particularly enjoyed 'Five reflections on building a misson command  culture' [part 1](https://thearmyleader.co.uk/five-rules-of-thumb-to-build-a-mission-command-culture-part-1/) and [part 2](https://thearmyleader.co.uk/five-rules-of-thumb-to-build-a-mission-command-culture-part-2/), which shared 5 principles needed for mission command to work:

 1. make sure you have a vision
 2. overcommunicate clarity, at least 2 levels down